ahmdxrzky/de-zoomcamp-2023/final_project/step_to_reproduce.md

 # Problem Statement
 Pattern of weather is getting more difficult to be identified year by year.
 There are many factors led to this phenomenon, especially global warming.
-Usually, Indonesian people could be certain that the dry season would occur from March to September and the rainy season on the rest of the year.
+Usually, Indonesian people could be certain that the dry season would occur from March to September and the rainy season on the other hand.
 Now, we can no longer use this knowledge as reference.
-Therefore, I am interested to build this project in order to answer the question of whether there have been changes in weather patterns or not.
+Therefore, I am interested to build this project in order to answer the question of _whether there have been changes in weather patterns or not_.

 # Data Source
 #### [_Denpasar Weather Data on Kaggle_](https://www.kaggle.com/datasets/cornflake15/denpasarbalihistoricalweatherdata?resource=download) ####
 Disclaimer: Actually, dataset above only provides weather data of Denpasar City from 1990 to 2020 (even the data for 2020 is not complete to December).
-In order to make this data engineering project (which batch processes the data) look real and simulate the actual workflow of data engineering, I manipulate the dataset by adding 4 years to the actual date data and dividing it per year and month, so the data for 2023 are available and can be used to simulate batch processing per month.
+In order to make this data engineering project (which batch processes the data) look real and simulate the actual workflow of data engineering, I _manipulate_ the dataset by _adding_ 4 years to the actual date data and _dividing_ it per year and month, so the data for 2023 are available and can be used to simulate batch processing per month.

 # Prerequisites
 1. Basic bash syntax, such as `nano` to edit file on linux or `cat` to see content from a file in linux terminal.